-\emph{Egoism} is acting to reach the greatest outcome possible for one's self, irrespective to others \shortcite{ROBBINS2007DecisionSupport,Kumar+Choudhury-AIEthics22-NormativeEthics}.
-This principle was rarely mentioned in literature and this may be because it would lead to likely unethical outcomes if it was imbued in AI agents.
-If agents were primarily concerned with themselves, irrespective of others, it seems unlikely that fairness would be an ethical goal for them.
+Egoism is acting to reach the greatest outcome possible for one's self, irrespective of others \cite{Kumar+Choudhury-AIEthics22-NormativeEthics,ROBBINS2007DecisionSupport}. \citet{Alibasic2023ConsequentialismFinTech} argues egoism entails assessing if outcomes benefit the interest of the individual or group.
+In the context of AI and cryptocurrency trading, this would entail selecting outcomes which are better for the system's investors.
+Elsewhere, this principle is rarely mentioned in literature and this may be because it would lead to likely unethical outcomes if it was imbued in AI agents.
+If agents were primarily concerned with themselves, irrespective of others, it seems unlikely that they would be ethical (which involves one party's concern for another \cite{Murukannaiah+Singh-IC20-Ethics}).
 This is because fairness is aimed at the well-being of others as well as the self, whereas egoism is solely self-centred.

-\emph{Pluralism} states that there is no one approach that is best \shortcite{ROBBINS2007DecisionSupport}.
-Using context and various reasoning techniques to choose between principles is appropriate.
-Tolmeijer \etal \myshortcite{Tolmeijer2020MachineEthicsSurvey} also advocate for further research according to this approach, applying multi-theory models where machines can interchangeably apply different theories depending on the type of situation.
-They argue that human morality is complex and cannot be captured by one single classical ethical theory.
-This principle was not included in this taxonomy as it is not itself a principle in that it does not guide a particular course of action.
-However, it is a useful approach to have for ethics, and perhaps could be relevant to help developers to understand how to utilise ethical principles.